National university: United States

 In the United States, the term "national university" connotes the highest institutional level in education, differing in meaning from a "federally-chartered university."
 In the US, "national university" denotes regionally-outstanding institutions with at least a national admissions strategy, receipt of largescale grants, international research activity, endowments above $350 million, and regional excellence with respective prestige.
-Some prominent American public national universities include UVA, UF, and Indiana; while some prominent American private national universities include Penn, WUSTL, Cornell, and MIT.
 The concept of national American universities arguably has its origins in the birth of the Association of American Universities, however this association does not encapsulate all national universities in the United States.

 Some of the US's federally-chartered places of higher education include: